ground-creative/fluidphp-admin-panel/README.md

  ## Setup

-Configure all the options in the environment file
+Configure all the options in the file env.sample and rename it to .env